Coarse Equivalences of Euclidean Buildings: Spherical buildings

-We record some basic notions and facts for buildings.
+In this section we record some basic notions and facts about spherical buildings.
 Everything we need can be found in \cite{Bro}, \cite{Ron}, \cite{TiLNM} and \cite{WeSph}.
-For our present purposes it is convenient to view buildings as simplicial complexes (or even geometric realizations of simplicial complexes).
-This is essentially Tits' approach in \cite{TiComo}; see also \cite{CLT}. \begin{Num}\textbf{Simplicial complexes} Let $V$ be a set and $S$ a collection of finite subsets of $V$.
+For our present purposes it is convenient to view buildings as simplicial complexes.
+This is essentially Tits' approach in \cite{TiComo}; see also \cite{CLT}. \begin{Num}\textbf{Simplicial complexes\ } Let $V$ be a set and $S$ a collection of finite subsets of $V$.
 If $\bigcup S=V$ and if $S$ is closed under going down (i.e. $a\subseteq b\in S$ implies $a\in S$), then the poset $(S,\subseteq)$ is called a \emph{simplicial complex}.
-More generally, any poset isomorphic to such a poset $S$ will be called a simplicial complex.
+The $k+1$-element subsets $a\in S$ are called $k$-\emph{simplices}.
+More generally, any poset isomorphic to such a poset $(S,\subseteq)$ will be called a simplicial complex.
 The \emph{join} $S*T$ of two simplicial complexes $S,T$ is the product poset; it is again a simplicial complex.
-Homomorphisms between simplicial complexes are defined in the obvious way \cite[7A.1]{BH}.
-A homomorphism which maps $k$-simplices to $k$-simplices is called \emph{nondegenerate}.
+Homomorphisms between simplicial complexes are defined in the obvious way as order-preserving maps which do not raise the dimension of simplices \cite[7A.1]{BH}.
+A homomorphism which maps $k$-simplices to $k$-simplices is called \emph{non-degenerate}.
+The \emph{geometric realization} $|S|$ of the simplicial complex $S$ is the set